15+ Years Experience

 Knowing if there is market share and how you will develop customers is vital to how you grow your web hosting business.
 You may already have many potential clients lined up, say for instance if you are a web developer, and the clients you've built sites for come to you for updates.
 You bill them for the updates, why not bundle that service with web hosting that you provide, make more money from your existing clients and keep the business closer to you.
 This would be my example of a smaller hosting company.

 Kaumil: And for smaller hosting company goals our reseller hosting is a great option.
 It's easy to use and easy to setup and if you need help migrating hosting clients over we can help you do so for free.
 You will get access to web host manager (WHM) which is a very popular control panel where you'll be able to create and manage your clients web hosting accounts.
 Your web hosting clients will have their own cPanel control panel, which is the most widely used and most stable control panel in the hosting industry.

 You'll be able to set packages and limit features and sell your own unique web hosting packages.
 The best thing about our reseller hosting is that you do not have to worry about the technical stuff such as how to setup and manage a server, or dealing with system administrative responsibilities.
 GreenGeeks takes care of that for you.
-You will be able to create 10 accounts on our sprout package which works out to $1.99 per website per month and as you grow, the price per website comes down to $0.40 cents.
+You will get 50GB of disk space and 500GB of transfer to use to offer your clients and grow from there with our scalable, easy to upgrade reseller hosting plans.

 When you have time you can see our reseller plans.